DEAP/deap/doc/tutorials/types.rst

    :lines: 11,23

 Calling :func:`toolbox.population` will readily return a complete swarm.
-After each evaluation the :attr:`gbest` and :attr:`gbestfit` are set to reflect the best found position and fitness.
+After each evaluation the :attr:`gbest` and :attr:`gbestfit` should be set by the algorithm to reflect the best found position and fitness.

 Demes
 +++++